 Are you an expert?
 Apply to contribute here.

 The Vans Checkerboard Slip-On displays the classic Vans easy Slip-On feature which holds the foot in a snug yet comfortable lockdown.
-It is a unisex shoe which is offered in both men’s and women’s sizing.
+It has also elastic side accents.
+This model is conveniently offered in both men’s and women’s sizing.

 Casual and sporty style fused together and showcased in the Vans Checkerboard Slip-On.
 The simple yet classic and sleek design and style of this low-top sneaker allow the wearer to match it up with a variety of outfits, whether it be semi-formal, street-style, or casual attire.
 Its sporty appeal adds more fun to one’s get-up.

 Various outfit options or combinations would fit well with the Vans Checkerboard Slip-On men’s kicks such as an appropriate set of top paired with fitted jeans, skinny jeans, cuffed jeans, or shorts.

 The Vans Checkerboard Slip-On could work with both no-show socks and above ankle or high socks, but of course the latter would best suit skirts and dresses for women.

 The checkerboard pattern, as presented through the name of the shoe itself, is what carries the weight of the Checkerboard Vans Slip-On.
 It gives off the classic vibe of the low-top shoe, adding more to its stylish and trendy appeal.
 This iconic design is one of the mass favorites, as it is one of the still highly sought-after silhouettes as of the present.